mgrube753/bachelor-thesis/README.md

 -   [ ] Continue refining Eval chapter
 -   [ ] Preparation for Exp 2:
-    - [ ] Proper prompts more based on the ... common prompt?
+    - [x] Proper prompts more based on both prompts
     - [ ] Refine experimental setup in workspace (better path structure)
     - [x] Create instruction manual for the experts for Exp 2
 -   [ ] Refine evaluation setups via notebooks
 -   [ ] Use the expert reviews to get insights for exp 1a and 1b
-   - At first, quantitative analysis will be useful + maybe IAA till monday

 ---